frmysantana/100-days-of-code/log.md

 **Thoughts**: Wow, this is a lot of information.
 I feel a bit overloaded, but as I practice the concepts they'll make a lot more sense.

 **Link to work**: <a href="https://github.com/frmysantana/Courses/commit/7dc453af9fb838ea1c2be0308182bb0cd92c0596#diff-50ce2da63bea6a618e7578fa50690040">Updated Expensify-app.</a>

+### Day 69: March 17, 2018

+**Progress**: I only went through 3 videos today.
+Through the course of these videos, I set up tests for NotFoundPage.js, ExpenseDashboardPage.js, ExpenseList.js, ExpenseListItem.js, and ExpenseForm.js, as well as a mock library for moment.js.
+Topics covered include taking snapshots of dynamic components, setting up mock libraries and how to simulate user interaction to test event handler functions.

+**Thoughts**: I think that I might try to incorporate testing into my Pomodoro App, because I have been seeing testing skills being asked for in job applications.

+**Link to work**: <a href="https://github.com/frmysantana/Courses/commit/9ee1c691b607b9b7f058471f82a64743b191bbfd#diff-50ce2da63bea6a618e7578fa50690040"> Updated Expensify-app.</a>